Internal Cash Controls for Small Businesses: 19 Best Practices

 6. Restrict Access to Blank Checks

-Don’t keep blank checks lying around because fraudsters can forge signatures of authorized check signers easily.
+Don’t keep blank checks lying around because fraudsters can forge the signatures of authorized check signers easily.
 In some cases, the check signer should only use one kind of pen or ink when writing checks.
 Bank forensics can detect if two different pens were used to write and sign checks.

 Bottom Line